 This recipe is what I would call a mash-up, inspired by several different traditional peanut butter blossom cookies, but not directly attributable to any one of them.

 Creating the blossom dough is a straightforward three-step process.
-After mixing the sugars, butter, and peanut butter to create a light mixture, you add the liquids (the egg, milk and vanilla), then the dry ingredients.
+After mixing the sugars, butter, and peanut butter (or other nut butter or tahini) to create a light mixture, you add the liquids (the egg, milk and vanilla), then the dry ingredients.
 The dough is not too sticky and that makes rolling the dough balls simple.
 In order to keep the cookies relatively uniform one-inch balls, I measure the first few against a ruler.
-In choosing a peanut butter, use one that has enough oil to make it easily spreadable, not gritty.
+In choosing a peanut butter or other nut butter, use one that has enough oil to make it easily spreadable, not gritty.

 Normally I use a “serious” ruler, but I couldn’t resist using my cute Hebrew alphabet ruler for this tast.

 Two steps keep the cookies rounded.
 The first is a tip that I learned from The Kitchn, one of my favorite sites for home cooking tips.
 I specify both baking powder as well as baking soda.
 That helps lift the batter.
-The second is to chill the dough balls for 30 minutes before baking them.
+The second is to chill the dough balls for at least 30 minutes (and more if you use tahini) before baking them.
 Chilled dough doesn’t spread during baking as much as it would at room temperature.

 After baking the cookies, you simply put them on a rack, let them set for a minute or so (or a bit longer if you’re using milk chocolate gelt), then insert a piece of gelt in the middle.